ESET Secure Authentication (ESA) Setup ChecklistKB Solution ID: SOLN3290|Last Revised: May 07, 2015

 - Troubleshoot issues with ESA

-Before installing and configuring ESET Secure Authentication, we highly recommend that you read the Installation Manual.
+Before installing and configuring ESET Secure Authentication, we highly recommend that you read the Product manual.

 Verify the items on the checklist below to prevent/troubleshoot common issues with ESET Secure Authentication (ESA):

 ✓ Active Directory (AD) is installed and functional

 ✓ ESA services are being deployed in a supported environment under an account that is a member of "Domain Admins" and "Schema Admins"

 - ESA is supported on Microsoft Windows 2003 Server SP2 and higher

 ✓ Active Directory users have mailbox accounts with Microsoft Exchange for Outlook Web App (OWA) access (optional - only required if protecting OWA using ESA)